1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 The beam has a very clear and pretty narrow hotspot, and if you point it to a wall it has the typical thrower-donut hole in the middle, which is non-present at a larger distance.
 This type of beam is very normal for long-range flashlights.

-When you go white wall hunting, you’ll notice that the beam has some rings around the hotspot, but for outdoors, you won’t notice that.
-That’s why I’m not a big fan of white wall hunters that like to complain about details you won’t notice when in use.
+When you go white wall hunting, you’ll notice that the beam has some rings around the hotspot, but outdoors, you won’t notice that.
+That’s why I’m not a big fan of white wall hunters who like to complain about details you won’t notice when in use.

 The bezel isn’t flat but has some crenelation but they aren’t sharp or pointy.
 I guess it could still be called a strike bezel though.